Undergraduate Course Listings

 Director of Undergraduate Studies

-Professors Akhil Amar (Law), Tim Barringer (History of Art), Nihal de Lanerolle (School of Medicine), Michael Dove (Anthropology; Forestry & Environmental Studies), Sara Suleri Goodyear (English), Phyllis Granoff (Religious Studies), Inderpal Grewal (Women’s, Gender, & Sexuality Studies), Kalyanakrishnan Sivaramakrishnan (Anthropology; Forestry & Environmental Studies), Shyam Sunder (School of Management), Steven Wilkinson (Political Science)
+Professors Akhil Amar (Law), Tim Barringer (History of Art), Nihal de Lanerolle (School of Medicine), Michael Dove (Anthropology; Forestry & Environmental Studies), Phyllis Granoff (Religious Studies), Inderpal Grewal (Women’s, Gender & Sexuality Studies), A. Mushfiq Mobarak (School of Management; Economics), Kalyanakrishnan Sivaramakrishnan (Anthropology; Forestry & Environmental Studies), Shyam Sunder (School of Management), Steven Wilkinson (Political Science)

 Associate Professors Mayur Desai (Public Health), Zareena Grewal (Ethnicity, Race, & Migration), Karuna Mantena (Political Science), Andrew Quintman (Religious Studies), Kishwar Rizvi (History of Art)